-The Company plans the completion of a PFS to advance the development of the Cactus Project based on recommendations as referred to in the "Cactus Mine Project" section in the Prospectus (defined herein as the prospectus issued in connection with the initial public offering of common shares).
-The recommendations for further work study programs have been divided into two phases in order to better define the goals and objectives, and assist in planning and budgeting the work.
+The Company has embarked upon a PFS workstream to advance the development of the Cactus Project based on the PEA.
+The recommendations for further work study programs have been divided into two phases in order to better define the goals and objectives and assist in planning and budgeting the work.
 The recommendations are as included in the PEA.